quadsurf/react-curriculum/04-synthetic-events.md

 #### [⇐ Previous](03-react-developer-tools.md) | [Table of Contents](README.md#table-of-contents) | [Next ⇒](05-props-and-state.md)

-# Synthetic events
+# Synthetic Events

 Now that you've gotten some practice with React JSX and the React Developer Tools, let's learn how to make our React applications more interactive.
-In this chapter, you'll learn what Synthetic events are, why they're important, and how to use them.
+In this chapter, you'll learn what synthetic events are, why they're important, and how to use them.
 By the end, you'll have written a bunch of React applications that handle a variety of user interactions.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|